 Microsoft designer Chris Oslund goes back to the mid-archive.
 Obsessed with defaults, Chris Oslund unpacks two influential examples and normalized the bias against Apple's decision to scrap CD/DVD drives and the public channels of Slack where apps are downloaded from the internet.
 Blasting messages to large groups on Slack is simple, but it becomes more difficult if you want to communicate personally.
 As a result, more of us have started making work decisions publicly.

-From another perspective, UX designer and strategist Michalina Bidzinska analyzes the default options of Animal Crossing, which generated $2 billion in its first year (the fifth highest video game revenue to date).
+From another perspective, UX designer and strategist Michalina Bidzinska analyzes Animal Crossing’s default options and analyzed $2 billion in its first year (the fifth highest video game revenue to date).
 Underestimating the power of well-placed defaults increases billions in revenue and subtly changes our behavior.

 💤 One story: About career breaks